-Control ID Control Title GSA Baseline GSA Implementation Guidance AC-2 Account Management L, M, H Account management systems must leverage or integrate with existing GSA account management solutions or processes, as applicable and defined in the GSA IT ICAM Roadmap (see GSA Order CIO 2183.1, "Enterprise Identity, Credential, and Access Management (ICAM) Policy."
-AC-17 (3) Remote Access AC-17 (3) Managed Access Control Points All remote accesses to the internal information system must be routed through GSA's managed network access control points, subjecting them to security monitoring.
-AU-2 Event Logging L, M, H Information systems shall implement audit configuration requirements as documented in applicable GSA IT Security Technical Hardening Guides (i.e., hardening and technology implementation guides); for web applications see GSA IT Security Procedural Guide 07-35, Section 2.8.10, What to Log.
-For technologies where a Technical Guide and Standard does not exist, events from an industry source such as vendor guidance or Center for Internet Security (CIS) benchmark, recommended by the GSA S/SO or Contractor to be approved by the GSA AO shall be used.
-Internal Information systems shall send all logs listed in CIO-IT Security-01-08: Auditing and Accountability (AU) to GSA's central Enterprise Logging Platform (ELP) to support information system monitoring. possible.
-System audit logs not able to be transmitted to the ELP, system owners must coordinate with the ISSO to ensure AU-2 requirements are met.
-AU-6 (1) Audit Record Review, Analysis, and Reporting Automated Process Integration М, Н Internal systems must integrate with GSA's Security Stack as specified in GSA IT Security Procedural Guide 06-30: Managing Enterprise Cybersecurity Risk, which supports review of audit log events via GSA's Enterprise Logging Platform (ELP).
+Control ID Control Title GSA Baseline GSA Implementation Guidance AC-02 Account Management L, M, H Account management systems must leverage or integrate with existing GSA account management solutions or processes, as applicable and defined in the GSA IT ICAM Roadmap (see GSA Order CIO 2183.1, "Enterprise Identity, Credential, and Access Management (ICAM) Policy."
+AC-17 (03) Remote Access Managed Access Control Points M, H All remote accesses to the internal information system must be routed through GSA's managed network access control points, subjecting them to security monitoring.
+Information systems shall implement audit configuration requirements as documented in applicable GSA IT Security Technical Hardening Guides (i.e., hardening and technology implementation guides); for web applications see GSA IT Security Procedural Guide 07-35, Section 2.8.10, What to Log.
+AU-02 Event Logging L, M, H For technologies where a Technical Guide and Standard does not exist, events from an industry source such as vendor guidance or Center for Internet Security (CIS) benchmark, recommended by the GSA S/SO or Contractor to be approved by the GSA AO shall be used.
+Internal Information systems shall send all logs listed in CIO-IT Security-01-08: Auditing and Accountability (AU) to GSA's central Enterprise Logging Platform (ELP) to support information system monitoring.
+System audit logs not able to be transmitted to the ELP, system owners must coordinate with the ISSO to ensure AU-02 requirements are met.
+AU- 06(01) Audit Record Review, Analysis, and Reporting Automated Process Integration M, H Internal systems must integrate with GSA's Security Stack as specified in GSA IT Security Procedural Guide 06-30: Managing Enterprise Cybersecurity Risk, which supports review of audit log events via GSA's Enterprise Logging Platform (ELP).
 Audit logs not able to be transmitted to the ELP and logs for web applications, databases, and other tools when PII is in scope must be reviewed by the system team.
+AU-11 Audit Record Retention L, M, H Internal systems must integrate with GSA's Security Stack as specified in GSA IT Security Procedural Guide 06-30: Managing Enterprise Cybersecurity Risk, which supports audit log retention via GSA's Enterprise Logging Platform (ELP) for 18 months in cold storage.
+System teams must retain 12 months of audit logs online.
+CA- 08(02) Penetration Testing Red Team Exercises Н In accordance with CIO Order 2100.1, all FIPs 199 High impact and HVA systems must have Red Team exercises performed as part of their A&A and annually thereafter.